 Secondary combustible materials (vertical stacks of horizontal cable trays) directly above the fire ignition source that might be ignited by the flame zone and/or plume.

-Record each ignition and/or damage target and its distance from the appropriate fire ignition source on 2.2.2b or 2.2.2c in Attachment 1.
-If a vertical stack of horizontal cable trays is located above an ignition source, record the number of trays, the width of the trays, and the dominant type of cables in the tray (thermoset, thermoplastic, or Kerite) on 2.2.2d in Attachment 1.
+Record each ignition and/or damage target and its distance from the appropriate fire ignition source on Worksheet 2.2.2b or 2.2.2c in Attachment 1.
+If a vertical stack of horizontal cable trays is located above an ignition source, record the number of trays, the width of the trays, and the dominant type of cables in the tray (thermoset, thermoplastic, or Kerite) on Worksheet 2.2.2d in Attachment 1.

 Three different types of electrical damage targets are considered; thermoset cables, thermoplastic cables, and sensitive electronics.
 Only the first two are considered as ignition targets.
 Kerite cables are assumed to have the same damage thresholds as thermoplastic cables but behave as thermoset cables in terms of ignition and flame spread propensity.
 Detailed guidance for the identification of targets and their ignition and damage criteria is provided in Attachment 6.

-With this approach, s 2.2.2b and/or 2.2.2c are only partially completed at this stage, i.e., only the nearest and most vulnerable targets are listed.
-After finishing Step 2.3, the analyst will need to complete s 2.2.2b, 2.2.2c, and 2.2.2d for the unscreened ignition sources, and add the required information for the other targets that are located within the ZOI of the ignition source.
+With this approach, Worksheets 2.2.2b and/or 2.2.2c are only partially completed at this stage, i.e., only the nearest and most vulnerable targets are listed.
+After finishing Step 2.3, the analyst will need to complete Worksheets 2.2.2b, 2.2.2c, and 2.2.2d for the unscreened ignition sources, and add the required information for the other targets that are located within the ZOI of the ignition source.

 Approach for Information Gathering when Targets of Concern Are Known

-For other findings (e.g., findings in the Localized Cable and Component Protection), the targets of concern are known.
+For other findings (e.g., findings in the Localized Cable and Component Protection Category), the targets of concern are known.
 In this case, the analyst first identifies the ignition sources that may cause damage to one of the known targets or may have the capability of igniting a secondary combustible.
-These are the ignition sources that are either directly below one of the known targets of concern, directly below a secondary combustible, or within a direct line of sight of a target or secondary combustible. s 2.2.2a, 2.2.2b, and 2.2.2c can be completed at this stage.
-For each ignition source that was identified, only one damage or ignition target will be listed on 2.2.2a or 2.2.2b.
-2.2.2d can also be completed at this stage, or its completion can be deferred until after the ignition sources that do not screen in Step 2.3 are known.
+These are the ignition sources that are either directly below one of the known targets of concern, directly below a secondary combustible, or within a direct line of sight of a target or secondary combustible.
+Worksheets 2.2.2a, 2.2.2b, and 2.2.2c can be completed at this stage.
+For each ignition source that was identified, only one damage or ignition target will be listed on Worksheet 2.2.2a or 2.2.2b.
+Worksheet 2.2.2d can also be completed at this stage, or its completion can be deferred until after the ignition sources that do not screen in Step 2.3 are known.

 Step 2.3 – Ignition Source Screening and Fire Scenario Refinement